 If people seem unable to get out of bed safely without help, staff members ask them to use the call bell to get help.
 If people do not realize or accept that they cannot get out of bed safely by themselves, a bed alarm may be used.
 It makes a loud beeping noise to summon help if people try to get out of bed by themselves.

-Family members can ask a doctor to check the drugs being taken and identify any that can increase the risk of falling.
-If such a drug is being used, family members can ask the doctor about possibly changing the drug or reducing the dose.
+Family members can ask a doctor to check the medications being taken and identify any that can increase the risk of falling.
+If such a medication is being used, family members can ask the doctor about possibly changing the medication or reducing the dose.